costpetrides/Air-pollution-COVID-19-impact/README.md

 The nationwide lockdown in Greece to flatten the pandemic COVID-19 curve has resulted in the reduction of anthropogenic emission sources to a great extent.
 This study aims to highlight  the impact of the COVID-19 pandemic on atmospheric pollution.
 The pandemic was the most efficient simulation of  anthropogenic pollutants reduction.

 --------

+We use data from [Hellenic Ministry of Environment and Energy](https://ypen.gov.gr/perivallon/poiotita-tis-atmosfairas/dedomena-metriseon-atmosfairikis-rypansis/)